I am Sophia. This is my blog. I am looking for a philo-Sophia-ist. . Call me: 5044171957

 2. Hyperscalers should spin out REITs to own the datacenter land/buildings

-3. Parametric consumer disaster insurance
+3. Parametric consumer disaster insurance (on the BLOCKCHAIN) (because it's probably not legal otherwise)

 4. Conveyor belt tapas instead of conveyor belt sushi

-12. silly projects i want to make
+15. silly projects i want to make

 1. Ten rings, each of a different element (Samarium, Vanadium, Tungsten, etc.)